MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 These security roles have privileges to the process advisor tables in Dataverse.
 Custom security roles can create process in process advisor if they have the following permissions:

 - Organization read permission on the User and User Settings tables (Business Management tab)
-- Organization read permission on the Entity, Field and Relationship tables (Customization tab)
+- Organization read permission on the Table, Field and Relationship tables (Customization tab)
 - User create, read, write, delete, append, append to, assign and share permissions on the Process table (Customization tab)
-- User create, read, write, delete, append, append to, assign and share permissions on the PM Inferred Task, PM Recording and Workflow Binary tables (Custom Entities tab)
+- User create, read, write, delete, append, append to, assign and share permissions on the PM Inferred Task, PM Recording and Workflow Binary tables (Custom Tables tab)

 ## Privacy